maurorodas/CompChem_Scripts/reDocking/README.md

 # Bash script for Redocking calculation
-reDock is a bash script to perform a redocking calculation using several proteins and ligands, read the results and graph them.
+**reDock** is a bash script to perform a redocking calculation using several proteins and ligands, read the results and graph them.

 For now, the script fetch the proteins and align them.

+## Prerequisites

+**reDock** is a script that uses several third party softwares, you need have installed these packages:

+1. Pymol
+2. Autodock
+3. GNUPlot

 ## Instalation
 Only copy the script in a directory of your choice and run in your bash shell